Discussion and Covenant Groups

 We feel that being involved in a Chalice Circle fosters a small-church feel for the congregants of our large church and draws us into mutual ministry.
 Each Circle gathers for the duration of the church year, meeting either once or twice a month.

-Using weekly newspaper, The Economist, as it’s primary source, this group meets between services the first Sunday of each month to debate and discuss current issues and events.
+Using The Economist as its primary source, this group meets between services the first Sunday of each month to debate and discuss current issues and events.

 Writing as a Spiritual Activity

-Writing as a Spiritual Activity meets to encourage written self-expression in a supportive environment every Sunday except the third, 12:45 p.m. – 2:00 p.m. in the Music Library, Room 22.
+Writing as a Spiritual Activity meets to encourage written self-expression in a supportive environment every Sunday from 12:45 p.m. – 2:00 p.m. in the Music Library, Room 22.
 All are welcome!
-During the Summer, the group meets after the single service (at 11:00 a.m.)
+During the summer months, the group meets after the single service at 11:00 a.m.